romantelecom/validator-setup-pompey/README.md

 <br /><br />

 ### Band Protocol Specific Stuff
-Now Linux is setup move to install GO + BANND + YODA Using the latest Guide
+Now Linux is setup we can move on to install ing GO, BAND and YODA using the latest guides.

 Current Laozi-Testnet-2
 https://hackmd.io/xrOA-9FSRM6kxCMX9uyv9g#